Directory bookmarks with Zsh

 add-zsh-hook zsh_directory_name _bookmark_directory_name

-zsh_directory_name() is a function accepting hooks:2 instead of defining it directly, we define another function and register it as a hook with add-zsh-hook.
+zsh_directory_name() accepts hooks:2 instead of defining it directly, we define another function and register it as a hook with add-zsh-hook.

-The hook is expected to handle different situations.
-The first one is to be able to transform a dynamic name into a regular directory name.
-In this case, the first parameter of the function is n and the second one is the dynamic name.
+The hook handles different situations.
+The first is transforming a dynamic name into a regular directory name.
+In this case, the first parameter is n and the second is the dynamic name.

-In ❶, the call to emulate will restore the pristine behavior of Zsh and also ensure that any option set in the scope of the function will not have an impact outside.
+In ❶, emulate restores the pristine behavior of Zsh and ensures that options set within the function do not leak outside.
 The function can then be reused safely in another environment.

 In ❷, we check that the dynamic name starts with @ followed by at least one character.
-Otherwise, we declare we don’t know how to handle it.
-Another hook will get the chance to do something. (#b) is a globbing flag.
-It activates backreferences for parenthesised groups.
-When a match is found, it is stored as an array, $match.
+Otherwise, we declare we don’t know how to handle it and another hook gets a chance to act. (#b) is a globbing flag that activates backreferences for parenthesized groups.
+When a match is found, it is stored in the $match array.

 In ❸, we build the reply.
-We could have just returned $MARKPATH/$match[1] but to hide the symbolic link mechanism, we use the A modifier to ask Zsh to resolve symbolic links if possible.
-Zsh allows nested substitutions.
-It is therefore possible to use modifiers and flags on anything. ${:-$MARKPATH/$match[1]} is a common trick to turn $MARKPATH/$match[1] into a parameter substitution and be able to apply the A modifier on it.
+We could have returned $MARKPATH/$match[1], but to hide the symbolic link mechanism, we use the A modifier to resolve symbolic links.
+Zsh allows nested substitutions, so you can apply modifiers and flags on anything. ${:-$MARKPATH/$match[1]} is a common trick to turn $MARKPATH/$match[1] into a parameter substitution and apply the A modifier on it.

 Completion#

-Zsh is also able to ask for completion of a dynamic directory name.
-In this case, the completion system calls the hook function with c as the first argument.
+Zsh can also complete dynamic directory names.
+The completion system calls the hook function with c as the first argument.

 _bookmark_directory_name() {